Native CDFIs and the Communities they Serve

 Native community development financial institutions (CDFIs) are the key organizations that have been working to create innovative solutions to overcome these barriers.
 Over the last decade, Native CDFIs have proven themselves as vehicles towards developing healthy, vibrant Native economies and communities.
 They have entered markets normally considered “high-risk” and have been responsible for an astounding transformation – creating businesses, jobs, homeowners, and serving as the catalyst for developing local economies.
 Their unique programs and services are designed to build financial assets in the low-income populations they serve and provide access to economic opportunities.

-Currently, over 70 certified Native CDFIs are located in 27 states across the country, serving Indian Country, Alaska, and Hawaii.
+Currently, over 69 certified Native CDFIs are located in 27 states across the country, serving Indian Country, Alaska, and Hawaii.
+Native CDFIs are a diverse group representing rural reservation communities, as well as urban Native communities.